Rival Schools: United by Fate: Legacy

+Kyosuke would appear in Capcom vs. SNK 2: Mark of the Millennium 2001 as a playable character with Batsu and Hinata serving as assist characters in one of his super moves.
+Batsu would appear in Tatsunoko vs. Capcom as a playable character.

 Following the appearance of Sakura Kasugano in the first game, Capcom has established the Rival Schools series as taking place within the same world as its Street Fighter series, with characters from Rival Schools appearing in various Street Fighter media.
 Hinata, Natsu and Shoma all featured prominently in the Street Fighter Legends: Sakura comic series, while Hinata and Tiffany make cameo appearances in Street Fighter V. On August 16, 2021, Akira was added as a playable character to Street Fighter V as part of its 5th season of downloadable content, becoming the first playable Rival Schools character in a Street Fighter game, with her brother, Daigo as her assist; Edge and Gan make cameo appearances in her accompanying stage.

-Future

-Since at least 2013, director Hideaki Itsuno has expressed an interest in continuing the Rival Schools series by developing a third installment.